cityofaustin/atd-data-lake/docs/datasrc_gs.md

 }
 ```

-There's also the unit data file containing the information from Knack, called `unit_data_YYYY-MM-DD.json`.
-As with Site Files, Unit Data files are only stored on the days of retrieval.
-This is an excerpt of Unit Data:
+There is also a unit data file containing the information from Knack, called `unit_data_YYYY-MM-DD.json`.
+As with site files, unit data files are only stored on the days of retrieval.
+This is an excerpt of unit data:

 ```json
 {